dhnblam/workshops/workshop.md

 ## Workshop description

-Recent years have seen an increased focus on digital humanities at national libraries, driven by a strategic desire to develop key digital services for university faculty and students, as well as a means to explore the libraries’ vast collections of heritage data.
-Through their service, libraries often have direct access to scholars and students.
+Recent years have seen an increased focus on digital humanities at national and university libraries, driven by a strategic desire to develop key digital services for university faculty and students, as well as a means to explore the libraries’ vast collections of heritage data.
+Through their services, libraries often have direct access to scholars and students.
 Meanwhile, after years of digitization, they now hold large repositories of digital heritage data, ready to be explored.
-The focus on digital humanities has resulted in a number of developments, ranging from improved access to digital repositories to organizing data sprints at the university libraries.
-The work has, however, not always been straightforward, as several both organizational, theoretical and technological problems arose in the process.
-Those issues range from the curation of library materials, to selection biases of the process of digitization.
-This workshop aims to light a discussion these issues, and several others, that rise in connection to national libraries’ engagement with the digital humanities.
+The focus on digital humanities has resulted in a number of developments, ranging from improved access to digital repositories to organizing datasprints at the university libraries.
+The work has, however, not always been straightforward, as various organizational, theoretical and technological problems arose in the process.
+Those issues range from the curation of library materials, through selection biases of the process of digitization to access.
+One of the key objectives of this workshop is to start a discussion on these and other issues, that rise in connection to national libraries’ engagement with the digital humanities.

+Although policies and services offered at national and university libraries are the main focus of the workshop, we encourage participation of other institutions, including national archives and museums, that offer or plan to offer access to their digital collections for research purposes.

-The workshop has the following four themes:
+The workshop will be organised around four themes:
 ### 1. Collections as Data

 Libraries have invested resources in digital access to the digital repositories.
 This includes dedicated websites for access, crowdsourcing portals, API and data repositories.
 This section will focus on best practices regarding accessibility and usability of the digital heritage data at the national libraries.